brad-cannell/intro-sas/README.md

 ---

 * [Kaggle](https://www.kaggle.com/): Kaggle isn't a data set.
 It is a website devoted to data science and machine learning.
-However, you can find many interesting data set (and other interesting stuff) on the Kaggle website.
+However, you can find many interesting data sets (and other interesting stuff) on the Kaggle website.

 # Data Dictionaries